-US pastor freed from Turkey prays with Trump in Oval Office
+US pastor freed from Turkey asks God for 'supernatural wisdom' for Donald Trump in Oval Office prayer

 Mr Brunson left his chair beside Mr Trump, kneeled and placed a hand on the president’s shoulder.

-As Mr Trump bowed his head, Mr Brunson asked God to “give him supernatural wisdom to accomplish all the plans you have for this country and for him.
-I ask that you give him wisdom in how to lead this country into righteousness.”
+As Mr Trump bowed his head, Mr Brunson asked God to "give him supernatural wisdom to accomplish all the plans you have for this country and for him.

+"I ask that you give him wisdom in how to lead this country into righteousness."

 He continued: “I ask that you give him perseverance, and endurance and courage to stand for truth.
 I ask that you to protect him from slander from enemies, from those who would undermine.
 I ask that you make him a great blessing to this country.
 Fill him with your wisdom and strength and perseverance.
 And we bless him.
 May he be a great blessing to our country.
 In Jesus’ name, we bless you.
 Amen.”